SwedbankPay/developer.swedbankpay.com/_includes/field-description.md

 ## Description

-The `Description` field is a textual definition max 40 characters of the purchase.
+The `description` field is a textual definition max 40 characters of the purchase.
 It is needed to specify what the purchase actually is for the consumer.
 Below you will find a abbreviated code example of Card Payments `Purchase`.